SaankhyaSamanta/Ransom-Check/README.md

 ---

 ### Frontend
-1. Navigate to the frontend directory:
+1. Navigate to the frontend directory.

-2. Open the `index.html` file in web browser (e.g., Chrome, Firefox):
+2. Open the `index.html` file in web browser (e.g., Chrome, Firefox).

 3. Upload one or more `.apk` files using the interface and view detection results with **confidence scores**.